abhilashjp/lookupapp/docs/country/india.md

 ## Einvoicing in India
 Einvoicing is mandatory for businesses with a turnover of more than Rs.20 crores.
 This is the revised threshold limit as per the [notification on Feb'22](https://einv-apisandbox.nic.in/downloads/notfctn-01-central-tax-english-2022.pdf) with effect from 1st day of April, 2022.

 Einvoicing in india is enabled by Invoice Regsritaion Portal (IRP).
 Invoices issues by the supplier has to be regestered with the IRP.
 On successful registration IRP returns a QR code and an IRN(invoice reference number).
-ThE QR code has to be affixed on the invoice before sending it to the buyer.
+The QR code has to be affixed on the invoice before sending it to the buyer.
+Note that IRP portal is registration network and not an einvoice delivery network.
+This implies that merchants have to send the invoice to the receivers themselves after registering it with the IRP.
+This is in contrast with other einvoicing networks such as Peppol, which sends the einvoices to the end receipient.

+### Auto-population of einvoice for returns filing
+The invoices successfully registered on the IRP will be automatically popluated on GSTR-1.
+This will be available for download as an excel file.
+Read [more..](https://tutorial.gst.gov.in/downloads/news/e-invoice_advisory_gstr-1_dashboard.pdf)

 ### State code